 The federal estate tax is a tax imposed on the transfer of assets and property upon death.
 Think of it as an ‘everything’ tax—as in, everything you own will be counted including bank accounts, brokerage accounts, retirement accounts, real estate, personal property and automobiles, business interests, stocks and bonds and death benefits of any life insurance policies.

 Life insurance benefits, in particular, tend to frequently be overlooked.
 Many people are told that life insurance proceeds are tax-free.
 And in some ways this is true, but it is also misleading.
-The beneficiary of your life insurance policy will not have to pay any income taxes on the death benefits that he or she receives, but the death benefits will count as part of your gross taxable estate.
+The beneficiary of your life insurance policy will not have to pay any income taxes on the death benefits that they receive, but the death benefits will count as part of your gross taxable estate.

 So, for example, if you have a $1 million life insurance policy, you already have at least a $1 million gross taxable estate before we even start factoring in your bank accounts, real estate, retirement and other assets.

-Every person is allowed an estate tax exemption, or in our office we call it your estate tax “coupon.”
+Every person is allowed an estate tax exemption, or in our office, we call it your estate tax “coupon.”
 It is the amount that you can pass on without paying any estate taxes.
-Over the past few years, the estate tax exemption and the estate tax rate applied to amounts in excess of the exemption has been fluctuating pretty significantly:
+Over the past few years, the estate tax exemption and the estate tax rate applied to amounts in excess of the exemption have been fluctuating pretty significantly:

 Year